hetalang/heta-specifications/actions.md

 ## importNS

-1. `importNS` clones all content of the namespace to the another one.
-This action allows sharing components between different namespaces.
+1. The `importNS` clones all content of the namespace to another one.
+This action allows us to share components between different namespaces.

 1. When using `importNS` both namespaces declared in `space` and `fromSpace` must exist.